en-shoe/en-shoe/README.md

 Mechanical Engineer by trade

+Experience in python, matlab, and VBA

-Currently learning Python, emphasis in data science, data analysis, and ML
+Emphasis on data analysis, statistics, and data science.

-Other small projects on the side.
+Other small projects on the side - general software